Relationship Disclosure

 Series O Units | 2.0% per annum or as otherwise agreed to by the Manager and the holders of Series I Units | 20% or as otherwise agreed to by the Manager and the holders of Series O units, subject to HWM |

-A performance fee is calculated and accrued daily in respect of each Series outstanding prior to giving effect to redemptions on such date in an amount equal to the percentage specified above of the positive amount by which the Adjusted Net Asset Value of each such Unit on the Performance Valuation Date exceeds the High Water Mark of such Unit.
-The Performance Fee in respect of a fiscal year is payable on the last business day of such fiscal year, except in respect of Units are redeemed prior to the last business day of the fiscal year.
+A performance fee is calculated and accrued daily in respect of each Series of Units outstanding prior to giving effect to redemptions on such date in an amount equal to the percentage specified above of the positive amount by which the Adjusted Net Asset Value of each such Unit on the Performance Valuation Date exceeds the High Water Mark of such Unit.
+The Performance Fee in respect of a fiscal year is payable on the last business day of such fiscal year, except in respect of Units that are redeemed prior to the last business day of the fiscal year.
 If any Units are redeemed prior to the last business day of the fiscal year, a Performance Fee will be payable on the relevant Redemption Date in respect of each such Unit in the same manner as described above.

 High Water Mark for a Unit as at any date means, initially, its subscription price, and thereafter will be adjusted from time to time to equal its Net Asset Value immediately following the payment of a Performance Fee in respect of that Unit.
 The High Water Mark of a Unit will be appropriately adjusted in the event of a consolidation, subdivision, redesignation or conversion of Units.

-7.2 IMPACT OF FEES ON INVESTMENT RETURNS.
-Ongoing fees can reduce the value of your investment portfolio.
+7.2 IMPACT OF FEES ON INVESTMENT RETURNS.Ongoing fees can reduce the value of your investment portfolio.
 This is particularly true over time, because not only is your investment balance reduced by the fee, but you also lose any return you would have earned on that fee.
 Over time, even ongoing fees that are small can have an impact on the value of your investment portfolio.

 8.0 INVESTMENT RISKS TO CONSIDER WHEN MAKING AN INVESTMENT DECISION

-8.2 DERIVATIVES.
-Altema may from time-to-time employ the use of derivatives as part of its trading strategy.
+8.2 DERIVATIVES.Altema may from time-to-time employ the use of derivatives as part of its trading strategy.
 Derivative products are highly specialized instruments that require investment techniques and risk analyses which may differ from those associated with stocks and bonds.
 Derivatives are subject to a number of risks, such as interest rate risk and market risk.
 They also involve the risk of mispricing or improper valuation, the risk that changes in the value of the derivative may not correlate perfectly with the underlying reference security and the risk that the counterparty may not honour its obligation.
 Derivatives may be highly illiquid and the use of derivatives could result in a loss of more than the principal amount invested.

 8.3 LEVERAGING/BORROWING TO INVEST.
 Using borrowed money to finance the purchase of securities involves greater risk than a purchase using cash resources only.
 If you borrow money to purchase securities, your responsibility to repay the loan and pay interest as required by its terms remain the same even if the value of the securities purchased declines.
 Borrowing money to invest is risky.
 The Client acknowledges borrowing to invest should only be considered if the Client has stable income, is comfortable with taking risk, is comfortable taking on debt to buy investments that may go up or down in value and is investing for the long term.
 Conversely, the Client acknowledges that borrow to invest should not be considered if the Client has a low tolerance for risk, is investing for a short period of time, intends to rely on income from investments to pay living expenses or repay the loan.